 Corrected entry: Spock has been known to say that Vulcans don't lie.
 But in this episode, he backed up McCoy who was trying to spare Kirk's feelings.
 When asked by Kirk about the final taped orders he left them, Spock said that "The crisis was upon us and passed so quickly there wasn't time to view the tape."
 A bald faced lie.

-New this month Correction: Spock says "the crisis passed so quickly," and then trails off.
+Correction: Spock says "the crisis passed so quickly," and then trails off.
 He never says they didn't watch it.

 Corrected entry: When McCoy is working on putting Spock's brain back it is obvious that his arms are too high up to be doing anything other than fiddling about with Mr Nimoys forehead.